List of specialist Churchill tank variants: Gun Carrier, 3-inch, Mk I, Churchill (A22D)

 Coming out of a General Staff request in 1941 to investigate fitting high velocity large calibre guns on infantry and cruiser tanks specifically for use against German tanks.

 Of the infantry tanks, neither the Churchill nor Valentine could mount a turret with a high velocity gun larger than the 6-pounder, but it was proposed that a fixed superstructure could carry a larger gun with limited traverse.
 The QF 3-inch 20 cwt anti-aircraft gun had been replaced by the 3.7-inch gun so these were selected and Vauxhall was provided with 100 guns and given the task of producing the vehicle.

 The design used a fixed square thick plate superstructure with the gun in a ball mount low in the front next to the driver.
 The front was 88 mm, sides 76 mm with overall weight of 39 tons.
 Internal stowage included a provision for 12 HE explosive rounds as well as the AP ones.

-As an anti-tank gun, the 3-inch gun had a maximum range of 12,000 yards and was a bit more effective than the 6-pounder at 1,000 yards but less than the 17-pounder under development.
+As an anti-tank gun, the 3-inch gun had a maximum range of 12,000 yards and was a bit more effective than the 57 mm QF 6-pounder at 1,000 yards but less than the 76.2 mm QF 17-pounder under development.

 The pilot vehicles were ready for testing in early 1942 and found to be satisfactory.
 However, in order not to impede production of the Churchill (with the 6-pounder gun) the order was reduced to 24 vehicles.
-Vauxhall was already set up for full production of the Gun Carrier with parts and armour ordered and complained with the result that the full order was re-instated before being cut back to 50.
+Vauxhall, the main designer and lead manufacturer of the Churchill was already set up for full production of the Gun Carrier with parts and armour ordered and complained with the result that the full order was re-instated before being cut back to 50.

 The 50 were built between July and November 1942 during which they were the subject of debate about whether they were artillery or tanks.
 The decision came down in favour of tank, and the Department of Tank Design asked for some changes; by that point in production these could not be incorporated.
 The prototype was built by Vauxhall and had a T-number, the other 49 by Beyer, Peacock & Company in Manchester, got WD numbers with an S prefix, the same as self-propelled guns.

 Requirements and tactics had in the meanwhile changed again to focus on the general purpose 75mm gun in the Churchill and a smaller proportion of 17-pounder tanks in use, of which work on the Cruiser Mk VIII Challenger was making progress.

 None are known to have been used in combat as the 17-pounder anti-tank gun gave the British the necessary firepower.
 Some had the gun removed and converted to the "Snake" mine-clearing line charge device and used for trials and training of that in 1942–43.

+One unrestored survivor is held at The Tank Museum, it had been used at Lydd Ranges as a target.